The San Diego Museum of Art Celebrates Art Alive 2014

 Friday, April 11, 7:00 p.m. – Midnight

-Featuring culinary creations from San Diego’s top restaurants and chefs, live music, interactive entertainment, and one-of-a-kind floral interpretations of famous works of art, Bloom Bash is the official opening celebration for Art Alive 2014.
+Featuring culinary creations from San Diego’s top restaurants and chefs, live music, interactive entertainment, and one-of-a-kind floral interpretations of famous works of art, BLOOM BASH is the new Opening Celebration for Art Alive 2014.
 Enjoy an exclusive viewing of this year’s floral exhibition, and stay late to meet and mingle with fellow floral enthusiasts, Art Alive Premiere Patrons, Honorary and Steering Committee members, and participating floral designers.
-Tickets to the Bloom Bash are $200 for members and $250 for nonmembers.
+Tickets to the BLOOM BASH are $200 for members and $250 for nonmembers.

 Garden of Activities

-Create hand-made floral arrangements inspired by works on view, participate in a Museum-wide flower hunt, listen to nature-inspired stories in the children’s reading area, and experience a variety of floral-inspired projects for children and families to enjoy together.
-Activities are free after Art Alive general admission.
+Great for families, the Garden of Activities features a Museum-wide flower hunt, a children’s reading area complete with nature-inspired stories, and a variety of floral-inspired projects designed for children and families to enjoy together.
+Activities are free after Art Alive floral exhibition general admission.

 Saturday, April 12, 11:00 a.m.